RBI agrees to pay a much lower dividend to the government for FY22

 From this year, the central bank's accounting cycle will be aligned with the fiscal calendar (April-March), rather than the previous July-June calendar.

-The Reserve Bank of India (RBI) announced that its board has authorised Rs 30,307 crore dividend to the government for the fiscal year ending March 2022.
-RBI will be maintaining the contingency risk buffer at 5.50 per cent.
+The Reserve Bank of India (RBI) announced that its board has authorized Rs 30,307 crore dividend to the government for the fiscal year ending March 2022.
+RBI will be maintaining the contingency risk buffer at 5.50 percent.

 Commission, amortization of bond premium or markdown on remote and rupee securities, and benefit from the deal and recovery of such resources account for the largest portion of RBI's salary.